BALA974/IBM-ANALYST-CAPSTONE-PROJECT/README.md

 # IBM-ANALYST-CAPSTONE-PROJECT
-You can see my project to final submission
+You can view the final submission for my project